 C++ Simple string find_first_of function Example

-Here, we are going to take a simple example to demonstrate the string findfirstof function in C++.
+Here, we will use a basic example to showcase the functionality of the string findfirstof method in C++.

 Example